MichielCM/xsd2html2xml/README.md

 	<tr>
 		<td>libxslt (Webkit browsers)</td>
 		<td>nodeset-exslt.xsl</td>
-		<td>Partial: transformations must be started from root XSD file rather than XML file.</td>
+		<td>Partial: transformations must always be started from root XSD file, even when using an XML document referencing its schema.</td>
-		<td>To populate forms, add the XML file to the meta[name='generator'] HTML element after the form has been generated.</td>
+		<td>To populate forms in this scenario, add the XML file to the data-xsd2html2xml-source attribute of the meta[name='generator'] HTML element after the form has been generated.</td>
 	</tr>
 	<tr>
 		<td>MSXML / MSXSL  (IE / Edge)</td>